Day 1: Reykjavík

 Iceland’s cosmopolitan capital, Reykjavík (“steamy bay”) was established in 874 AD.
 Powered by geothermal energy, Reykjavík is widely considered one of the cleanest, greenest cities on Earth.

 Despite centuries of relative isolation, today Reykjavík is a contemporary city with plenty to see and do.
 The National Culture House preserves treasures like the Poetic Edda, and the Norse Sagas in their original manuscripts.
-We depart Reykjavík in the evening aboard the Ocean Endeavour for our Iceland to Greenland cruise.
+We depart Reykjavík in the evening aboard the Ocean Endeavour.

 Vestmannaeyjar lies off the south coast of Iceland and comprises fourteen islands, numerous rocks and skerries.
 Only the largest island, Heimaey, is inhabited.